-Suzanne Bertuleit, Planned Parenthood Southwest Ohio Region
+Suzanne Bertuleit, Planned Parenthood of Southwest Ohio, Board President

 Suzanne is Director of Quality & Risk Management for Planned Parenthood of Southwest Ohio Region.
 Prior to her current role, she worked in the development department for more than six years.
 Suzanne is a mechanical engineer and worked at General Electric Aviation for more than 15 years in engineering, sales, 6 Sigma and e-business.

 Jennifer Mooney, The Mooney Group, Board Vice President

 Jennifer is a communications expert with a focus on underrepresented organizations that need a voice and on society’s challenging issues.
 Ms. Mooney’s passions include NGO work in Kenya, equality, eradication of anti-Semitism, race/multicultural relations, education, and extreme outdoor sports.
 She was active in race relations in Ohio that included eight years as a member of the Cincinnati Human Relations Commission.